Tensor Processing Unit: Sixth generation TPU

 In May 2024, at the Google I/O conference, Google announced Trillium, which became available in preview in October 2024.
 Google claimed a 4.7 times performance increase relative to TPU v5e, via larger matrix multiplication units and an increased clock speed.
 High bandwidth memory (HBM) capacity and bandwidth have also doubled.
 A pod can contain up to 256 Trillium units.

 Seventh generation TPU

 In April 2025, at Google Cloud Next conference, Google unveiled TPU v7.
 This new chip, called Ironwood, will come in two configurations: a 256-chip cluster and a 9,216-chip cluster.
 Ironwood will have a peak computational performance rate of 4,614 TFLOP/s.

+Eighth generation TPU

+On April 22, 2026, Google announced the eighth generation of its Tensor Processing Units, consisting of two specialized chips: the TPU 8t and the TPU 8i.
+This marks the first time Google has bifurcated its TPU architecture into separate training and inference-optimized designs.
+Both chips are hosted on Google's custom Arm-based Axion CPUs and utilize 4th-generation liquid cooling.

+TPU 8t

+The TPU 8t ("Training") is optimized for large-scale pre-training of frontier models and embedding-heavy workloads.
+It delivers 12.6 FP4 PFLOPs of peak performance and features 216 GB of HBM3e memory with 6,528 GB/s bandwidth.
+It uses the Virgo Network fabric, allowing it to scale up to 9,600 chips per "superpod," delivering 121 FP4 ExaFLOPs of compute performance.

+TPU 8i

+The TPU 8i ("Inference") is designed for high-speed serving, AI agents, and long-context reasoning.
+It delivers 10.1 FP4 PFLOPs of peak performance and features 288 GB of HBM3e memory with 8,601 GB/s bandwidth.
+It includes 384 MB of on-chip SRAM, a three-fold increase over the previous generation.
+The TPU 8i introduces a "Boardfly" network topology and a Collectives Acceleration Engine (CAE) which reduces synchronization latency by five times.